JZ Capital Partners Ltd - PDMR Dealings

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

-The Company was notified on 30 July 2024 that due to the completion of a compulsory redemption of Ordinary Shares which took place on 25 July 2024, the following holdings of Ordinary Shares belonging to James Jordan (a Director of the Company) had reduced as follows:
+The Company was notified on 31 July 2024 that due to the completion of a compulsory redemption of Ordinary Shares which took place on 25 July 2024, the following holdings of Ordinary Shares belonging to Ashley Paxton(Director of the Company) and Alexandra Paxton (Ashley Paxton's spouse) had reduced as follows:

 Compulsory redemption of Ordinary Shares